 One of the main pathways botnets take to penetrate and compromise a business’ security system is using the unpatched vulnerabilities in the network’s machines.
 This makes it critical to keep the systems updated and to ensure new updates are installed as soon as they are available.

 This also includes hardware devices, especially legacy ones, which can often be ignored in enterprises when they are no longer actively used.

 It is important to follow basic security hygiene on all devices as well, to keep botnet attacks at bay.
 This involves using complex passwords and educating employees about the dangers of phishing emails and clicking on suspicious attachments and links.
 Enterprises should also take appropriate measures to ensure that any new device that enters their network has sound security settings.

 Taking measures to lock access to machines is another way you can prevent botnet attacks.
 In addition to strong passwords, you should also deploy multi-factor authentication and controls to provide access to only those who need it most.
 If access to critical systems is controlled and separated from each other, it becomes slightly easier to isolate botnet attacks to a specific set of devices and eradicate them there.

 - Monitor network traffic using analytics solutions

 Prevention of botnet attacks requires good techniques to detect them ahead of time.
-Using advanced analytics to monitor and manage traffic flows, user access and data leaks is another measure you can take.
+Using advanced analytics to monitor and manage traffic flows, user access, and data leaks is another measure you can take.
 The Mirai botnet was one such instance where the attackers exploited insecure connected devices by turning them into zombie computers.

-Sometimes even your best prevention measures can be overcome by botnet attacks, and it becomes too late by the time you detect them in your network, and as a result, the functionality of your network is compromised.
+Sometimes, even your best prevention measures can be overcome by botnet attacks.
+It becomes too late by the time you detect them in your network, and as a result, the functionality of your network is compromised.
 In such scenarios, your best bet is to mitigate the impact of such attacks.
 This means reducing the damage that will be caused.

 - Disable the central server